andytudhope/living-blue-book/source/knowledge_repo/index.md

 at your face,
 just see it." — Lizzy Mazzarella

+"The lotus flower
+Is unstained by mud;
+This single dewdrop,
+Just as it is,
+Manifests the real body of truth." — Ikkyu

 "In the chamber of emptiness a light shines and joy is here to stay." — Chuang Tzu

 "The morn of blessedness hath dawned.
 Morn?
 No, tis